Visualisation in Badminton| Knowing where to place the shuttle and trying to anticipate your opponent’s next move, will always put you one step ahead.

 Hence it is very important to think and see in your mind what the best placement option will be.

-This link is to a video, that may not be Badminton oriented but talks about the importance of mental imagery and visualisation.
+The video below might not be tailor made for this sport, but talks about the importance of mental imagery and visualising.
+The content can help you with the process of visualisation in Badminton.
 It will give you a better understanding of how the mind plays an extremely vital role.